Git-Forked/ouch/README.md

 ## Directions:

-To install: move mod files to the Minetest _/clientmods_ folder, and move all sounds to the Minetest _/sounds_ folder.
+To install: Move mod files to the Minetest _/clientmods_ folder, and move all sounds to the Minetest _/sounds_ folder.
+Add the line _load_mod_ouch = true_ to the _/clientmods/mods.conf_ file